erikvorhes/dotcom/src/content/was/teaching/shakespeare/index.md

 summary: A spring 2006 course at Loyola University Chicago on the plays and poems of William Shakespeare
 date: 2006-01-17
 tags:
-  - shakespeare
+  - Shakespeare
   - drama
   - poetry
-  - macbeth
+  - Macbeth
-  - a midsummer night’s dream
+  - A Midsummer Night's Dream
-  - much ado about nothing
+  - Much Ado About Nothing
-  - othello
+  - Othello
-  - richard iii
+  - Richard III
-  - titus andronicus
+  - Titus Andronicus
-  - the winters tale
+  - The Winter's Tale
-  - king lear
+  - King Lear
   - course description
 eleventyNavigation:
   key: luc-274-086